 “SARS-CoV-2 grows in type II lung cells, which secrete a soap-like substance that helps air slip deep into the lungs, and in cells lining the throat.
 As with SARS, most of the damage in COVID-19, the illness caused by the new coronavirus, is caused by the immune system carrying out a scorched earth defense to stop the virus from spreading.

 Millions of cells from the immune system invade the infected lung tissue and cause massive amounts of damage in the process of cleaning out the virus and any infected cells.”

 This composition excerpt (< 3 minutes) is from a ~ 22 minute composition exploring a visual interpretation of the broad concept of personal space.

 As I learn about the anatomy and the biochemical “magic” that occurs inside and among the nerve cells of our brains, along the spinal chord, and throughout the body, I create artwork that resonates with what I learn.
-Its never meant as a diagram or a scientific illustration per se but rather as an homage to the known and known neurochemistry that is at play in our sentience.
+Its never meant as a diagram or a scientific illustration per se but rather as an homage to the known and the unknown neurochemistry that is at play in our sentience.

-On view now at MAP (Maryland Art Place).
+Exhibited at MAP (Maryland Art Place, Baltimore, MD).
 Digital still (from video) print, 7-color on aluminum/dibond.
 18″ x 32″

 Narrative Threads (excerpt below) continues screening through July 27 at IA&A @ Hillyer in Washington D.C.